Why Do Exercise Needs Vary Between Individuals?

 Assessing your current fitness levels means determining your physical health, your weight, muscle mass, and your personal ability.

 When you have noted all that, you can start sailing the boat and orient it toward your goals, whatever they may be.
+You are the captain of your fitness journey…or you can hire a personal trainer to be your navigator.

 3. Consider Your Health and Medical History